-South Korea: Exploring the Land of the Morning Calm
+South Korea: The Land of the Morning Calm

-South Korea is a small country located in East Asia but it is famous for an unprecedented economic growth, modern information technologies, and K-Pops (Korean Pop).
+South Korea is a small country located in East Asia but it is famous for an unprecedented economic growth, modern information technologies, and K-Pop (Korean Pop).
 The Faculty-Led Program to South Korea provides unique cultural and social experiences for SJSU students to travel to cities and historical sites in South Korea.
-SJSU students will have the opportunity to gain "Hands-on experiences" in terms of understanding human motor development and the Korean traditional martial art-Taekwondo based on culturally and socially different perspective.
+SJSU students will have the opportunity to gain hands-on experiences in understanding the Korean traditional martial art Taekwondo and different types of daily life physical activity from a culturally and socially different perspective.
+The program will include:

 - A trip to Gyeongju Historic Area, one of the most important historical zones of South Korea and a UNESCO World Heritage site

 - A visit to Taekwondowon, the world's first and the largest taekwondo-themed museum and Kukkiwon, the world taekwondo headquarters and practices TKD with TKD demonstration team

 - The opportunity to experience the sporting culture of South Korea, such as attending a professional soccer and baseball match or Taekwondo competition.